Clacid, lyophilizate 500 mg

 Infectious and inflammatory diseases caused by microorganisms sensitive to the drug:

-– lower respiratory tract infections (bronchitis, pneumonia);
+– infections of the lower respiratory tract (bronchitis, pneumonia);

 – upper respiratory tract infections (pharyngitis, tonsillitis and sinusitis);